Shrine of Remembrance: 2021 demonstration

+Frontier Wars and Indigenous Representation

+Despite its comprehensive coverage of Australia's overseas military engagements, the Shrine of Remembrance has faced criticism for its lack of representation of the Australian frontier wars - conflicts between First Nations peoples and colonial settlers.
+Historians and Indigenous advocates have argued that these wars constitute a significant part of Australia's military history and should be acknowledged in national memorials.

 Architecture and features

 Materials for building the Shrine were sourced from within Australia: the chosen building stone was granodiorite quarried from Tynong; the internal walls use sandstone from Redesdale; and the black marble columns used stone from Buchan.
 This raised some concerns when redeveloping the Shrine, as the Tynong quarry was no longer in use, and it proved to be prohibitively expensive to reopen the site.
 Fortunately another quarry in the area was available and was able to provide the necessary stone.

 Exterior

 The design of the Shrine is based on the ancient Mausoleum at Halicarnassus, one of the Seven Wonders of the World, and the Parthenon in Athens.
 It is a structure of square plan roofed by a stepped pyramid and entered on the north and south through classical porticos, each of eight fluted Doric columns supporting a pediment containing sculpture in high relief.
 The porticos are approached by wide flights of steps which rise in stages to the podium on which the Shrine sits.
 The east and west facing fronts are marked at the corners by four groups of statuary by Paul Raphael Montford, representing Peace, Justice, Patriotism and Sacrifice.
 The Art Deco style and motifs draw on Greek and Assyrian sculpture.
 The symbolism is Neo-Classical.

 Around the outer stone balustrade that marks the Shrine's external boundary are the 16 stone "battle honours" discs.
 These represent the battle honours granted by King George V and commemorate Australia's contributions to the following battles: Landing at Anzac (Gallipoli), Sari Bair, Rumani, Gaza-Beersheba, the North Sea, the Cocos Islands, Megiddo, Damascus, Villers-Bretonneux, Amiens, Mont St Quentin, the Hindenburg Line, Ypres, Messines, Pozieres and Bullecourt.